labex-labs/open-source-labs/react/30-seconds-of-react/lab-tabs/step1.md

 }
 ```

-Here is the updated JavaScript code to implement the `Tabs` component:
+Here is the JavaScript code to implement the `Tabs` component:

 ```jsx
 const TabItem = (props) => <div {...props} />;